 The opening hole features a tee shot that descends into a valley and back up the other side.
 Trees and out of bounds guard the right side from tee to green.
 The accepted aiming point for your second shot is the flagpole that sits just behind the middle of the green.
 The second shot will play 10-15 yards longer than your yardage will indicate.
 The green is a Redan-style green that actually slopes away from you and to the right.
 While no bunkers reside on this hole, four is an excellent score on this challenging opener.
 The green gives away the secret to Middletown: most of the greens break towards the Conrail freight line to the right of the first hole.

 Hole #2 (418-Back, 384-Middle, 352-Forward, Par 4)

-The second hole begins from an elevated tee to a fairway that looks like a ribbon from the tee.
+The second hole begins from an elevated tee to a fairway that looks like a ribbon from the tee and slopes left to right.
 Trees dot both sides of the fairway.
 A tee shot right of the fairway will be blocked out to the green by pines.
 The two-tiered green sits at an angle to the fairway from front-left to back-right.
 The pin placement is also hard to notice from the fairway.
 Choosing the right club is vital.
 Miss the green right and your ball might bounce towards the out of bounds stakes.